Why Your Personal Brand is Critical to Advancing Your CareerJan 09, 2019

 In today's competitive market it would be negligent, and irresponsible, not to develop a strong personal brand.
 A strong personal brand should be a key component of your career management plan.
 And let me make it clear that when I say "personal" brand, I'm speaking about how you individually are showing up in your professional space.

 In the past your personal brand could be defined by your logo and business cards.
 Today, in the age of information technology, your personal brand includes so much more.
 Also, contrary to popular belief, branding isn’t all about shamelessly promoting yourself, it's about cultivating credibility.
 This will also carry over into the workplace once you're hired.

-Your personal brand is the cumulation of your identity, messaging, values, interests and image.
+Your personal brand is the cumulation of your identity, messaging (your professional narrative/story), values, interests and image.
 It usually includes information about the field you're in, the customers or clients you service, and the industry you contribute to.
-This type of information is far to complex to fit on a simple business card.
+This type of information is far too complex to fit on a simple business card.